The Sharing Group Discussion Can We Discount Ahadits to Understand the Qur’an

 Brother Terence Helikaon Nunis: Unless people received Revelation direct from Allah (s.w.t.), that is presumptuous.
 Quranists are making this ridiculous assumption that somehow they are knowledgeable enough and pious enough that simply reading the Qur’an, they are able to be Guided upon the practices of the religion as it was meant to be.
 Allah (s.w.t.) in His Wisdom Knew that a book alone is insufficient, and so He Sent the Prophet (s.a.w.) and Said in the Qur’an that he is the best example.
 The Qur’an is not the issue here.
 The people are.
 If the heart is occluded, the mere reading of texts only advances cognitive bias and preconceived notions.
 The Qur’an Itself States, not equal are those who know and those who do not.
 The scholars are warits al-anbiya’, and that is clear to those who are enlightened.

-And when Quranists state that the following of scholars, taqlid, is shirk, then they speak straight from Shaythan, and not from Allah (s.w.t.), because they have accused the majority of the ummah of shirk.
+And when Quranists state that taqlid, the following of scholars, is shirk, then they speak straight from Shaythan, and not from Allah (s.w.t.), because they have accused the majority of the ummah of shirk.
 Such a person is guilty of takfir and is upon kufr.
 It is because people do have knowledge the depth of meaning of the Qur’an, they turn to those who know for guidance.
 That is the adab.
 Without it, we would have fools running around, changing the religion according to their whims and fancies.
 This is what happened in the Reformation, when the Presbyterians, the Calvinists and the Baptists decided to discount all of Christian scholarship, and reinterpret the Bible.
 Bereft of historical context, this is the Christianity of America.
 And Quranism comes from the same diseased, anti-intellectual thinking.

 The US and Texas, based on reports on their school boards, have no respect for any form of scholarship.
-They rewrite their history books according to their political inclinations, they changed economic theory to suit their biases, thy change their science to deny inconvenient things like climate change and they changed Christianity.
+They rewrite their history books according to their political inclinations, they changed economic theory to suit their biases, they change their science to deny inconvenient things like climate change, and they changed Christianity.
 And now, it has come to Islam.
 This is an American disease.
 But our religion is firm on the Qur’an and the sunnah, and we will never accept this kufr.

 Brother Muslim Mike: Brother Terence Helikaon Nunis, you said, “Unless people received Revelation direct from Allah (s.w.t.), that is presumptuous.
 Quranists are making this ridiculous assumption that somehow they are knowledgeable enough and pious enough that simply reading the Qur’an, they are able to be Guided upon the practices of the religion as it was meant to be.
 Allah (s.w.t.) in His Wisdom Knew that a book alone is insufficient, and so He Sent the Prophet (s.a.w.) and Said in the Qur’an that he is the best example.”
 My question is, are you implying that Allah is not capable of guiding myself or any other without the help of a scholar?
 Does Allah not Say He is the Best Guide and the Best Teacher?
-Indeed the Prophet was chosen to Reveal the Book but it is also clear to me he was chosen for his lack of any knowledge of it or those who knew him would have doubted him.
+Indeed, the Prophet was chosen to Reveal the Book, but it is also clear to me, he was chosen for his lack of any knowledge of it or those who knew him would have doubted him.

 Everything the Prophet did that Allah wanted us to emulate or understand from the Prophet was clearly stated in the Qur’an.
 In fact the Prophet had to be instructed of exactly what to “say” verbatim.
 I can read the Qur’an and get the general direction clearly, as long as I believe in One God, do good, and be charitable.
 Allah is clear that I am on the right path.
 That is universal in the Qur’an for all mankind, not just Muslims.